fastenhealth/policy/privacy_policy.md

 - With affiliates that assist us in providing you with our Services, such as payment processors and cloud service providers, but we will require our affiliates to only use or disclose your information for the purposes of providing the services requested of them and in accordance with this Privacy Policy.
 - If we believe that the disclosure is reasonably necessary to (a) satisfy an applicable law, regulation, legal process, or enforceable governmental request; (b) detect, prevent, or otherwise address illegal or suspected illegal activities; or (c) protect the safety, rights, or property of Fasten Health, the public, or any person.
+- We may share your personal information with other businesses in connection with the sale, assignment, merger or other transfer of all or a portion of our business to those businesses.
+We will require those businesses to honor the rules of this Privacy Policy.

 Our app may link to external sites that are not operated by us.
 Please be aware that we have no control over the content and practices of these sites, and cannot accept responsibility or liability for their respective privacy policies.